 You can download the full Waterway Management Plan below, or scroll down to see our recommended priority actions for landholders.

-If you are interested in getting guidance for your property or tackling a specific problem, get in touch with Kylie.
+If you are interested in getting guidance for your property or tackling a specific problem, get in touch with Peter.

 Recognising and valuing your farm’s natural assets is a great first step towards making informed farm management decisions that can improve your productivity and profitability while also promoting biodiversity and the health of waterways on your property.